MikeMitterer/dart-material-design-lite/README.md

+# depreciated
+I'm moving all my packages to TypeScript!

+**Thank God I finally made this decision...**
+---

-# Material Design for Dart
+## Material Design for Dart
 > A User Interface Library / GUI-Framework to
 > develop *__Progressive Web Apps (PWA)__* in Dart.